dcc6fvo/terraform-app-load-balance/README.md

 In this terraform/aws script we build a setup with an application load balancer.
 We will end up with following resources:

-  - one app load balancer that redirect traffic into two public subnets
+  - one app load balancer that redirect traffic to two private subnets
-  - two management instances each in a different public subnet
+  - two management instances each in a different public subnet that can be used with Ansible and/or another config. tool
-  - two webserver instances each in a different private subnet
+  - two webserver instances each in a different private subnet that will respond to the load balancer requests

+*NAT Gateways, Routers, Databases are abstract but necessary

 Prerequisites
 -----------------------